Applying for RealMaths - Double MSc Degree Programme in Mathematics for Real World Applications

 • Up to 1,500 EUR per year as rent reimbursement

-• Up to 600 EUR per 10 months on mobility abroad
+• Up to 600 EUR max. per 10 months on mobility abroad (not awarded if you have already received an amount that is greater or equal by the University).

 Note, such a grant is usually paid in 2 instalments: 1) a very small part (less than 1,000 EUR) at the end of December; 2) at some point in the following summer.

 How to apply?
-Application usually opens in August.
-Scholarships are addressed to students from low-income families .
+The application usually opens in August.
+Scholarships are addressed to students from low-income families.
 A few more details will be provided via email by us.
-For a more direct support, you may refer to our Alumni Association starting from August.
+For more direct support, you may refer to our Alumni Association starting in August.

 Grants by the Italian Ministry of Foreign Affairs and International Cooperation (MAECI)

-The Italian Ministry of Foreign Affairs and International Cooperation (MAECI) offers grants to foreign citizens and Italian citizens living abroad for the Academic Year 2023-2024 in order to foster international cooperation in cultural, scientific and technological fields, to promote Italian language and culture and to support Italy’s economic system in the world (According to Law 288/55 and its subsequent changes and additions).
+The Italian Ministry of Foreign Affairs and International Cooperation (MAECI) offers grants to foreign citizens and Italian citizens living abroad to foster international cooperation in cultural, scientific and technological fields, to promote the Italian language and culture and to support Italy’s economic system in the world (According to Law 288/55 and its subsequent changes and additions).

-Note that we don't offer any kind of support with this specific grant, but you may retrieve all the information required from the Ministry official website.
+Note that we don't offer any kind of support with this specific grant, but you may retrieve all the information required from the Ministry's official website.

 Fees